AllenSWDB/allenswdb.github.io/databook/glossary.md

 Higher visual area
 HVA
-  A <b>higher visual area</b> is a term for cortical visual areas that receive input from the primary visual cortex, thus considered to be "higher" in the visual hierarchy.
-In primates, higher visual areas include V2, V3, V4, V5, MT, etc. In the mouse, higher visual areas
-  include: VISl, VIsal, VISpm, VISam, VISrl among others.
+  A **higher visual area** is a term for cortical visual areas that receive input from the primary visual cortex, thus considered to be "higher" in the visual hierarchy.
+In primates, higher visual areas include V2, V3, V4, V5, MT, etc. In the mouse, higher visual areas include: VISl, VIsal, VISpm, VISam, VISrl among others.
 For more, see {cite:t}`glickfeld_higher-order_2017`.

 Interneuron